Feb 3, 2016

 Flag Carriers - ANA operates services between Tokyo’s Narita Airport and Sendai Airport and is the only of Japan's flag carriers to do so.

 Fares (one way/round trip) (all taxes/surcharges included).
 Two flights a day(?).

-From Sendai Airport to JR Sendai Station, trains take ~ 30 mins.
+From Sendai Airport to JR Sendai Station, Sendai Airport Access Line trains take ~ 30 mins.
 Fares 650 yen.

-The Japan Rail Pass is valid for Komachi and Yamabiko Shinkansen trains.
+The Japan Rail Pass is valid for Komachi and Yamabiko Shinkansen trains between Tokyo and Sendai.

 The cheapest way to travel between Tokyo and Sendai.
 In Tokyo, the largest number of services depart from Shinjuku Station.
 In Sendai, many buses arrive/depart at Sendai train station.
 Day journeys are around 6 hrs.
 Night buses, and hour or two longer.
 One way fares start from just over 3,000 yen.

-English speakers may find Willer Express, easy to navigate.
+English speakers may find WILLER (aka Willer Travel / Willer Express), easy to navigate.
 They have plenty of services to Sendai.